 The Soleá is synonymous with the Soleares, known as the “Mother of Flamenco”.
 Flamenco guitarists usually begin their study with the Soleá since it has a relatively slow BPM (usually 50-110BPM).
 As a result, students have ample time to feel comfortable with the compás accents.

 The compás for the Soleá is as follows:

 Harmonic tension between the E major and F major chords is prevalent in the Soleá form, causing both harmonic and tension and resolve throughout a performance.
 A Soleá may include the escobilla section, where the beat shifts to a feeling of three (1,2,3, 4,5,6, 7,8,9, 10,11,12).

-After a long night of dancing and singing lively toques, the Soleá may be played as a melancholy conclusion.
-When the drinks are finished and there’s a stillness in the air when sun is on the verge of rising, play the Soleá.
+After a long night of dancing and singing lively toques, guitarists may play the Soleá as a melancholy conclusion.
+When the drinks are finished and there’s a stillness in the air, and the sun is on the verge of rising…play the Soleá.

 Flamenco Soleá Examples and Links

 Here are some of my favorite exemplary Soleá performances: